top of page

 Temple University Hospital is a special place, congratulations on the opportunity to be a part of the team!

-Temple Emergency Department is considered high volume: between 2019-2020, Temple ED had ~100,000 patient visits!
+Temple Emergency Department is considered high volume: on average the Temple ED sees approximately ~100,000 patient visits annually!

 Expectations